linode/docs/docs/guides/tools-reference/tools/how-to-use-httpie/index.md

 ---
-slug: how-to-use-httpie
+slug: installing-and-using-httpie-on-linux
 author:
   name: Linode Community
   email: docs@linode.com
 description: "Learn how to use HTTPie, a modern and more user-friendly command-line HTTP client designed with web APIs in mind."
 og_description: "Learn how to use HTTPie, a modern and more user-friendly command-line HTTP client designed with web APIs in mind."
-keywords: ['what is httpie','install httpie','using httpie']
+keywords: ['what is httpie','install httpie','using httpie', 'httpie', 'httpie vs curl']
+tags: ['linux', 'http']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-08-23
 modified_by:
   name: Nathaniel Stickman
-title: "How to Install and Use HTTPie on Linux"
+title: "Installing and Using HTTPie on Linux"
 h1_title: "How to Install and Use HTTPie on Linux"
+enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos
 ---

 [HTTPie](https://httpie.io/) is a command-line HTTP client built for modern web APIs, with intuitive commands and a human-friendly interface.
-Learn more about HTTPie and how it compares to `curl` in this guide, as well as how to install and start using HTTPie on your Linux system.
+In this guide, you learn more about HTTPie and how it compares to `curl`.
+You also learn how to install and start using HTTPie on your Linux system.

 ## Before You Begin

-1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide, and complete the steps for setting your Linode's hostname and timezone.
+1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

 1. This guide uses `sudo` wherever possible.
 Complete the sections of our [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.

 1. Update your system.

-    - On Debian and Ubuntu, you can do this with:
+    - On **Debian** and **Ubuntu**, use the following command:

             sudo apt update && sudo apt upgrade

-    - On CentOS, use:
+    - On **CentOS**, use the following command:

             sudo yum update

-    - On Fedora, use:
+    - On **Fedora**, use the following command:

             sudo dnf upgrade

 {{< note >}}
-This guide is written for a non-root user.
+The steps in this guide are written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+If you’re not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

 ## What is HTTPie?